A GL(3) converse theorem via a "beyond endoscopy" approach: Automorphic forms on GL(3)

 Any sequence $B(m,n)$ satisfying $(*)$ is completely determined by $B(1,p), B(1,p^2)$ with $p$ running through all the primes.
 By M\"obius inversion, any such sequence also satisfies

 Moreover, by a more involved M\"obius inversion, we have the following lemma.

 \begin{lemma} Let $B(n,m)$ be a sequence satisfying the Hecke relations $(*)$.
 Then for any $n_1,n_2,m$, we have as well as the corresponding dual relation with all entries of $B$ exchanged. \end{lemma} \begin{proof} Applying M\"obius inversion, we have Now we add an extra variable $\ell=1$ and detect it by M\"obius inversion.
-In this way we can recast $B(n_1n_2, m)$ as Applying \eqref{mob2}, we conclude the claim. \end{proof}
+In this way we can recast $B(n_1n_2, m)$ as Applying the Hecke relation in $(*)$, we conclude the claim. \end{proof}